 Amman citadel is an Archeologic site in downtown Amman on top of the highest hill.
 Inhabited since the Bronze age, then the Romans, Byzantine, and Umayyad.
 It is considered one of the world’s oldest continuously inhabited places.

-The citadel has several archeological landmarks that you shouldn’t miss like the Roman temple of Hercules, the hand of Hercules, the Byzantine church, the impressive Umayyad Palace, and the water cistern.
-On the site, there is also a Jordan Archaeological Museum, which although rather small, has several artifacts of different periods of time and it is a good place to rest and refresh yourself.
+The citadel has several archeological landmarks that you shouldn’t miss, like the Roman temple of Hercules, the hand of Hercules, the Byzantine church, the impressive Umayyad Palace, and the water cistern.
+On the site, there is also a Jordan Archaeological Museum, which, although rather small, has several artifacts from different periods of time, and it is a good place to rest and refresh yourself.

-A visit to Jordan isn’t complete without a visit to Amman Citadel, besides its historic importance and impressive buildings, it has amazing views of the entire city of Amman.
+A visit to Jordan isn’t complete without a visit to Amman Citadel.
+Besides its historical importance and impressive buildings, it has amazing views of the entire city of Amman.

 By Anwar from Beyond my Door